-Q: Were there changes in the Medicare Part D prescription drug coverage for 2016?
+Q: Were there changes in the Medicare Part D prescription drug coverage for 2017?

-A provision in the Affordable Care Act is gradually reducing the amount you pay while in the donut hole.
-By 2020, there will no longer be a donut hole – beneficiaries will simply pay 25 percent of their medication costs until they reach the catastrophic coverage level.
+By 2020, assuming the ACA’s provisions remain intact, there will no longer be a donut hole – beneficiaries will simply pay 25 percent of their medication costs until they reach the catastrophic coverage level.

 Seniors have saved nearly $27 billion on prescriptions since 2010, thanks to the ACA

 In January 2017, CMS announced that 11.8 million Medicare beneficiaries had saved $26.8 billion on prescription drugs since 2010, thanks to the ACA’s progress in closing the donut hole.
 Of that total, $5.65 billion was realized in 2016 alone.